Adelost/mnemonic-id/README.md

 ## Highlights
 * Dictionary of approximate 150 nouns (animals), 200 verbs, 500 adjectives.
-* Deterministic size, with max length of 10 for nouns, 8 for verbs and adjectives.
+* Deterministic id size, with max word length of 10 for nouns, 8 for verbs and adjectives.
 * Customizable id generation.
 * TypeScript annotated API.
 * Slim package size with no dependencies.